BubTec/HomeAssistant/DoorbellCameraNotification/README.md

 - **No snapshot**: Verify camera entity is working and `/config/www/doorbell/` directory exists
 - **Door opener not working**: Test the action independently in Developer Tools
 - **Automation not appearing**: Check YAML syntax and blueprint import
+- **iOS sound not playing**: Ensure sound file exists and device is not in silent mode
+- **Android custom sound not working**:
+  - Check notification channel settings on device
+  - Ensure Home Assistant app has notification permissions
+  - Try creating a test notification to verify channel setup
+- **Android notification channel not created**: Channel is created automatically on first notification

 ## Based On